jsaelhof/movie-picker/README.md

 - ~~Crash when deleting a movie~~
 - ~~Common sense media requires the movie name to have dashes instead of spaces~~
 - ~~TMDB is only replacing the first instace of a space~~
+- ~~If a movie is marked watched and then undo reverts it, it still has a watched key in the db.~~